Certificate in Energy and Environment - Undergraduates Only

 EOS 544.
 Geoengineering

 ENVIRON 102.
-Intro to Environmental Science and Policy
+Intro to Environmental Sciences and Policy

 ENVIRON 245.
 The Theory and Practice of Sustainability